-As an Aira Access Location, the 2020 OAH Annual Meeting will provide free limited access to Aira agents within the conference facility.
+As an Aira Access Location, the 2022 OAH Conference on American History will provide free limited access to Aira agents within the conference facility.
 Providing this service for a conference is new for both Aira and the OAH.
 As we both learn how to navigate this service within the conference environment we ask users to be aware of some limitations.
-To make the service available, Aira had to use a geofencing method to isolate the OAH Annual Meeting.
-For this reason Aira will only be available within the Marriott Wardman Park, and in order to determine costing, Aira also had to limit the number of hours Aira Agents will be available to the OAH.
+To make the service available, Aira had to use a geofencing method to isolate the OAH Conference on American History.
+For this reason Aira will only be available within the Sheraton Boston Hotel, and in order to determine costing, Aira also had to limit the number of hours Aira Agents will be available to the OAH.
 As each communication should last no more than 5 minutes we expect the number of hours to be sufficient for our blind and low vision attendees but request that only those with need access this service.

 To learn how an Aira Access Location works we invite you to to watch this video.

 To sign up for your Aira account visit aira/io.app and sign up as a guest.

 If you have any questions about this service please email firstname.lastname@example.org